nextcloud/documentation/admin_manual/configuration_files/external_storage/local.rst

  sudo -u www-data chown -R www-data:www-data /localdir sudo -u www-data chmod -R 0750 /localdir

-See :ref:`strong-perms-label` for information on correct file permissions, and find your HTTP user :ref:`label-phpinfo`.
+See :ref:`strong_perms_label` for information on correct file permissions, and find your HTTP user :ref:`label-phpinfo`.

 In the **Folder name** field enter the folder name that you want to appear on